andrew/ultimate-awesome/README.md

 - [awesome_roadmaps](https://github.com/mkassm/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-saas-directory](https://github.com/open-saas-directory/awesome-saas-directory) - Explore our curated collection of open-source SaaS projects.
-- [Awesome-Vivaldi](https://github.com/PaRr0tBoY/Awesome-Vivaldi) - Vivaldi themes and mods that I wrote or modified from the vivaldi community.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
 - [awesome-visual-novels](https://github.com/sergree/awesome-visual-novels) - 🍙 A curated list of my favorite visual novels for Android and Steam Deck.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.